ORV Licenses: prices, requirements and how to buy

-ORV License Structure Chart
+ORV License Requirement

-The chart below will help you determine whether you need an ORV license, trail permit, neither or both.
+Determine whether you need an ORV license, trail permit, neither or both.

-|Designated ORV trails (for vehicles 50" in width or less)||Designated ORV routes passable by a conventional 2-wheel drive passenger vehicle||1.
-Designated ORV routes not passable by conventional two-wheel drive passenger vehicle; AND, 2. designated scramble areas||Frozen surface of public waters|
+|Designated ORV trails (for vehicles 50" in width or less)||Designated ORV routes passable by conventional 2-wheel drive passenger vehicle||Designated ORV routes not passable by conventional 2-wheel drive passenger vehicle and scramble areas||Frozen surface of public waters|

-|Street-licensed truck or passenger vehicle||Not permissible||None||ORV License and Trail permit||None|
+|Street-licensed truck or passenger vehicle||not permissible||neither||both||neither|